cmap/psp/dry/README.md

 ===========
 Performs filtering and normalization of P100 and GCP data.

 Converts level 2 to level 3 data.
-Required input is a filepath to a gct file, a filepath to an output file, and what to name the output file.
-Output is writing the gct file.
+Required input is a filepath to a gct file and the path to where output should be saved.
+The two outputs are a gct file and a pw file ("plate-well" file, contains QC results).

 N.B.
 This script requires a configuration file.
 You can specify the location of this config file with the optional argument -psp_config_path.
-Otherwise, it will look for psp.cfg in your home directory.
-See example_psp.cfg for an example config file.
+Otherwise, it will look for psp_production.cfg in your current directory.

 Example usage:
 ```
-python dry/dry.py input.gct /path/to/output/dir output.gct -sample_nan_thresh 0.9 -subset_normalize_bool -optim -force_assay PR1
+python dry/dry.py input.gct /path/to/output/dir -out_name output.gct -out_pw_name output.pw -sample_nan_thresh 0.5
 ```

 Maintainer